Vap0r1ze/wiki-traverse/README.md

 - `pnpm start` run websocket used in `server/wikipedia.user.js` (install npm dependencies first)

 # Todo
-- Alter the `bfs` so that you can get multi paths somehow
 - Maybe make the `bfs` optionally double-sides (optional cus its a bit more cheaty)